pusceddusimone/nkr_iknl_test/README.md

 # NKR IKNL Test
-This repository contains the python notebook used to fine tune the following model: https://huggingface.co/dmis-lab/biobert-base-cased-v1.1, the folds.zip files contains the train and validation dataset used in each fold.
+This repository contains the python notebook used to fine tune the following model: [Bio_ClinicalBERT](https://huggingface.co/emilyalsentzer/Bio_ClinicalBERT), the folds.zip files contains the train and validation dataset used in each fold.

-## How to run
+## Steps to run
-The script automatically retrieves the folds from the folds directory.
-Since the code runs on Kaggle, ensure the folds folder is placed in /kaggle/working/folds (or adjust the path as needed).

-Both regression and classification are performed using 5-fold cross-validation.
-Each fold’s dataset is stored in a separate subfolder within the folds directory.
+1) Open a new kaggle notebook and import the provided ipynb file
+2) Import the following dataset to your kaggle notebook https://www.kaggle.com/datasets/simonepusceddu/nkr-iknl-breast-syntheticdata
+3) Add to the /kaggle/working directory the folds inside folds.zip

+Classification is performed using 5 fold cross-validation, and the best model is taken from a combination of RMSE, F1 and ROC_AUC, the weights are: (f1 * 0.5) + (roc_auc * 0.3) + (pr_auc * 0.2).
+The regressor is trained on the records with vit_stat == 1 and tested on the records predicted as 1 by the previously trained classifier (removing from the training set these records).
+A second test set with the actual deceased patients is also predicted (given by the actual deceased from the records which were predicted as deceased by the classifier).